pawelgrzybek/pawelgrzybek.com/content/posts/2021-05-05-all-you-need-to-know-to-move-from-commonjs-to-ecmascript-modules-esm-in-node-js.md

 ## Browser compatibility

 Because ESM implementation in Node.js and the browser conforms to the exact specification, we can share code between server and client runtime.
-In my opinion, the unified syntax is one of the most important reasons to embrace ESM today.
+In my opinion, the unified syntax is one of the most appealing benefits of using ESM.

 ```html
 <srcipt type="module" src="./index.js"> </srcipt>